Combined Bachelor's/Master's Program

 - 1.Review the eligibility and curriculum requirements and discuss this opportunity with your academic advisor

-- 2. Review the Elliott School M.A.
-Program Options
+- 2. Review the Elliott School Master of Arts Program Options

-- 3. Apply to the Master’s Program(s) of your choice by November 1 of your Third Year*
+- 3. Apply to the Master’s Program(s) of your choice by the application deadline

 Students completing undergraduate studies in fewer than four years should apply when they have earned at least 60 credits and have at least 3 semesters remaining in their undergraduate degree.
 Contact your advisor if you have questions.